What is copyright?

 Copyright compliance examples

-Correct: hyperlinking to a webpage or journal article, or using short extracts for illustration.
+Correct: A lecturer creates a link to a webpage or journal article, or uses a short extract for illustration.

-Incorrect: uploading articles, images, videos etc. which are or may be under the copyright onto a VLE.
+Incorrect: A lecturer uploads articles, images, videos etc. which are or may be under the copyright, onto a VLE.

-Correct: using copyright-free works or works published under applicable Creative Commons licences.
+Correct: A lecturer uses copyright-free works or works published under applicable Creative Commons licences.

-Incorrect: mass-copying of entire articles, chapters and other substantial parts of published works under copyright, unless an applicable licence (e.g. CLA HE) is observed.
+Incorrect: A lecturer photocopied entire articles, chapters and other substantial parts of published works under copyright (unless an applicable licence, e.g. CLA HE) is observed.

 Berkman Centre (2012) Copyright for Librarians.
 Module 1: Copyright and the Public Domain.
 Available at: http://tinyurl.com/y4blylqt (Accessed 28 May 2020).